 - Many metallic parts, for example for machine tools, ships, automobiles and household items (e.g. kitchen sinks) are originally made from larger metal plates from which they need to be cut out.

-- Frequently, one needs to remove some material, e.g. to reduce the weight, make feedthroughs for cables, insert other components, etc. For such purposes, one or several areas of rectangular or circular shape, for example, need to be cut out of workpieces.
+- Frequently, one must remove some material, e.g. to reduce the weight, make feedthroughs for cables, insert other components, etc. For such purposes, one or several areas of rectangular or circular shape, for example, must be cut out of workpieces.

 - Similar operations are required for many parts consisting of other materials, such as semiconductor chips, ceramics, glasses for displays, solid plastics and polymer foils, wood for furniture, etc.